 A flat rate tariff is usually lower than peak but higher than off peak and shoulder rates.

-- Off peak – charged when the electricity network has low usage, such as overnight - 10.00pm to 7.00 am, 7 days.
+- Off peak – charged when the electricity network has low usage, such as overnight or during times with high solar export.

-- Shoulder – a usage rate that sits between peak and controlled load times.
-Shoulder rates are usually a bit cheaper than peak rates - 9.00am to 5.00pm and 8.00pm to 10.00pm, 7 days.
+- Shoulder – a usage rate that sits between peak and off-peak times.
+Shoulder rates are usually a bit cheaper than peak rates and are available in most states.
+Shoulder times can be a period during the day on weekdays or weekends.
+These times may differ between states.

-- Peak – usually charged when the electricity network has high usage – 7.00am to 9.00am, 7 days.
+- Peak – charged when the electricity network has high usage, such as in the evening.

 Controlled load electricity refers to electricity being used by a stand-alone item, like an electric hot water service, electric slab heating and irrigation pumps.
 Controlled loads are recorded by a separate meter and can be billed as an off-peak rate.